fadden/CiderPress2/cp2/Manual-cp2.md

 The allowed formats for keys and values are different for every file format.
 See the [Metadata](#metadata) section for details.

+In some cases, additional detail may be provided in the output, e.g. an enumerated value may be followed by an explanation.
+The additional data can be suppressed with the `--no-verbose` flag.

 Options: (none)

 Examples: